supernivem/counterpoint/README.md

 ## Evolution

-The app allows you to compose with counterpoint *of first species in two voices*: it means that the song is composed by two voices and there is a one-to-one relation between notes on Cantus Firmus and Counterpoint.
-Future updates may include the possibility of composing more than two voices and allow to explore Counterpoint in all species.
+Currently, the app lets to write music only in diatonic scale of C major (or A minor) and allows you to compose with counterpoint *of first species in two voices*: it means that the song is composed by two voices and there is a one-to-one relation between notes on Cantus Firmus and Counterpoint.
+Future updates may include the possibility of writing music in any key, composing more than two voices and allow to explore Counterpoint in all species.